Glyxon/eDNAsniffer/README.md

 1. **Harvesting & Lysis:** Section the nitrocellulose filter using sterile tools.
 Apply a co-extraction strategy (mild detergent incubation followed by short 30s bead-beating) to release intracellular DNA from spores without destroying free extracellular strands.
 2. **Purification:** Use a silica spin-column architecture (e.g., Omega Bio-tek) via **Bind-Wash-Elute** protocols to clear airborne PCR inhibitors (soot, humic acids).

+DNA retrieval and amplification of target sequences
+To analyze bacterial communities from an environmental air sampler, the workflow follows a standard molecular biology pipeline: converting the physical sample into purified nucleic acids, followed by targeted enzymatic amplification.
+Because you are targeting the 16S rRNA gene (a universal phylogenetic marker for prokaryotes), the protocol focuses on total community DNA extraction rather than isolating specific living cultures.
+Phase 1: Sample Retrieval & Mechanical Lysis Environmental samples on nitrocellulose filters typically contain low biomass and robust structures like bacterial cell walls or spores.
+Efficient lysis is critical to obtaining a representative yield.
+•	Filter Harvesting: Using sterile forceps in a clean laminar flow hood, remove the nitrocellulose filter from the Venturi sampler.
+•	Sectioning: Cut the filter into smaller pieces using a sterile scalpel blade to ensure it fits entirely within the lysis vessel (typically a 2 mL bead-beating tube).
+•	Lysis Buffer & Homogenization: Add the specialized lysis buffer provided in your Omega Bio-tek isolation kit.
+For environmental samples, mechanical disruption such as bead beating or vortexing with silica/zirconia beads is highly recommended alongside chemical lysis to break open tough Gram-positive cell walls and spores.

+Phase 2: Total DNA Purification (Omega Bio-tek Kit Principles) Commercial kits typically utilize a silica spin-column architecture based on a "Bind-Wash-Elute" mechanic:
+1. Clearing the Lysate: After homogenization and centrifugation, the crude lysate is separated from the filter debris and unlysed particulates.
+The supernatant containing the solubilized DNA is transferred to a clean tube.
+2. Binding: An adjustment buffer (usually containing chaotropic salts and ethanol) is added to the lysate.
+This condition forces the DNA backbone to bind selectively to the silica membrane inside the spin column when centrifuged.
+3. Washing: The bound DNA is washed with alcohol-based wash buffers provided in the kit.
+This step removes residual proteins, cellular metabolites, metabolic byproducts, and potential PCR inhibitors collected from the ambient air.
+4. Elution: After drying the membrane completely via an empty centrifugation step, a low-salt elution buffer (or sterile nuclease-free water) is applied.
+This releases the purified total genomic DNA (gDNA) into a clean collection tube.
+Phase 3: 16S rRNA PCR Amplification
+With the total gDNA purified, you can target the hypervariable regions of the bacterial 16S rRNA gene.
+Because you are using Pfu DNA Polymerase (a high-fidelity, proofreading enzyme) instead of standard Taq, note that it requires specific reaction conditions (such as longer extension times and blunt-end generation).

 3. **Amplification (Pfu Polymerase):** Target the universal 16S rRNA gene (approx. 1.5 kb using 27F/1492R primers) with high-fidelity Pfu DNA Polymerase.
    * *Initial Denaturation:* 95°C for 2–5 min
    * *30–35 Cycles:* 95°C (30s) → 52–55°C (30s) → 72°C (2–3 min extension)